Libres-coder/Agentic-ADK/ali-agentic-adk-python/docs/module_overview.md

 ## Examples
 - `examples/app_call_demo`: Demonstrates orchestrating a chat agent with DashScope tools using the shared configuration helper.
-- `examples/browser_use_demo`: Provides a multi-agent browser automation scenario that relies on `DashscopeLLM` and the extension services.
+- `examples/browser_use_demo`: Provides a multi-agent browser automation scenario that relies on `DashscopeLLM` and the extension services. `runtime_example.py` shows how to bridge Browser Use with the new runtime context.

 ## Testing Strategy
 - Unit tests live under `tests/` and mock remote SDKs to keep test execution offline.